Rongronggg9/wps-office-repack/README.md

-# WPS Office International for Linux Repack
+# WPS Office for Linux Repack

-Repack WPS Office International for Linux to include `zh_CN` localization.
+Repack WPS Office for Linux to include `zh_CN` localization and/or prefixing commands.

 ## PROPRIETARY WARNING